Tag Archives: Paul the Apostle

 Yet, let’s not forget what important teachers “the faithful” are, as Priscilla and Aquila remind us.

-I remember a story a brilliant priest I knew told me long ago about a baptism he was conducting for an infant born to a member of his family.
+I remember a story a brilliant priest told me long ago about a baptism he was conducting for an infant born to a member of his family.
 His father was the baby’s sponsor and according to the rite then was expected to recite the Creed.

 “Can you say the Creed, Dad?” the priest said to his father.